-- 1.2.1 When adults present in primary care with depression, ask about previous periods of overactivity or disinhibited behaviour.
-If the overactivity or disinhibited behaviour lasted for 4 days or more, consider referral for a specialist mental health assessment. - Refer people urgently for a specialist mental health assessment if mania or severe
+1.2.1 When adults present in primary care with depression, ask about previous periods

-1.2.3 Do not use questionnaires in primary care to identify bipolar disorder in adults.
+- 1.2.2 Refer people urgently for a specialist mental health assessment if mania or severe depression is suspected or they are a danger to themselves or others. - 1.2.3 Do not use questionnaires in primary care to identify bipolar disorder in adults.